Postleaf/postleaf/README.md

 To install more themes, simply add them to the `themes` directory.
 There are a couple additional themes located in the [main repo](https://github.com/Postleaf).

 To create your own theme, start by duplicating the [default theme](https://github.com/Postleaf/empower-theme).
-The HTML is commented to help you, and there's more info about Dust.js templates in the [project wiki](https://github.com/Postleaf/postleaf/wiki).
+The source is commented to help you, and there's more info about Dust.js templates in the [project wiki](https://github.com/Postleaf/postleaf/wiki).

 ## Support